Dry Run Expected Output¶

 - This must be done in two steps.
 First, each rule must include a param with the

-variable, as shown below:rule B: input: fq = get_input_files params: rname='rule_B', output: final = temp(join(out_dir,'{sp}_ruleb.txt')) shell: ''' cat {input.fq} > {output.final} echo "\nruleB completed" >> {output.final} '''
+rnamevariable, as shown below:rule B: input: fq = get_input_files params: rname='rule_B', output: final = temp(join(out_dir,'{sp}_ruleb.txt')) shell: ''' cat {input.fq} > {output.final} echo "\nruleB completed" >> {output.final} ''' - Then, the param variable can be used in the submission of the sbatch file.
+For example

-is used below:"sbatch --gres {cluster.gres} --cpus-per-task {cluster.threads} \ -p {cluster.partition} -t {cluster.time} --mem {cluster.mem} --job-name={params.rname} \ --output=${output_dir}/log/{params.rname}{cluster.output} \ --error=${output_dir}/log/{params.rname}{cluster.error}"
+{params.rname}is used below:"sbatch --gres {cluster.gres} --cpus-per-task {cluster.threads} \ -p {cluster.partition} -t {cluster.time} --mem {cluster.mem} --job-name={params.rname} \ --output=${output_dir}/log/{params.rname}{cluster.output} \ --error=${output_dir}/log/{params.rname}{cluster.error}"

 Initalization¶